 Step 6: Let the scan process complete, then close the scan window.

-Step 7: Right-click the icon of the USB flash drive on the desktop and click "Eject".
-Then remove the drive from the USB port.
+Step 7: To safely remove the USB flash drive, right-click its icon on the desktop, select "Eject", and then physically remove the drive from the USB port.

-Step 1: Plug in your USB flash drive or pen drive to your computer.
+Step 1: Insert your USB flash drive or pen drive into your computer's USB port.

-Step 2: Go to the Start menu and type cmd in the search box.
-You'll see Command Prompt in the search results.
+Step 2: To open Command Prompt, go to the Start menu and type "cmd" in the search box, which will display Command Prompt in the search results.

-Qiling CleanGenius is a user-friendly computer fixing tool that is both safe and lightweight.
-It's a perfect alternative to CHKDSK command.
-Use this one-click tool to fix the damaged file system easily.
+Qiling CleanGenius is a user-Introducing a user-friendly computer fixing tool that's both safe and lightweight, making it the perfect alternative to the CHKDSK command.
+With just one click, this tool allows you to easily fix damaged file systems, providing a hassle-free solution for common PC problems.

 Step 1.
 DOWNLOAD Qiling CleanGenius on your computer and complete the installation.